-If you can't print this resource at home, ask a family member, friend, or your healthcare provider to print it for you.
+If you can't print this resource at home, ask a family member, friend, or your healthcare provider if they can print it for you.
 You can also use a computer and printer at your local library.

 Community and social supports: